bwigfield/lovetruth/_posts/2017-11-11-drink_more_water.md

 ---
 # Boats

-Being in a little playboat like this out in the river is such joy.
+Being in a little playboat like this out in the river is such JOY.

 # Documentation.